baiustcc/django-cp-ranklist-draft/README.md

 Welcome to the Repository of the BAIUST Competitive Programmers' Ranklist.

-It was initially developed in Django Flask to retrieve data from the CodeForces API.
+It is developed in Django Flask to retrieve data from CodeForces using CodeForces API.
 However, to meet database requirements and ensure server compatibility, it was later converted to PHP.

 [Production Website Repository](https://github.com/BAIUST-Computer-Club/bcc_web)